-Much of the feedback is directly informing content in NEAC's new ethical guidelines for research (described below).
+In 2015, NEAC completed its consultation process on the cross-sectoral ethics arrangements.
+Much of the feedback is directly informing content in NEAC's new ethical guidelines for research.
 NEAC's priority for further work on cross-sectoral ethics arrangements is increasing clarity in the current ethics landscape.
-There was overwhelming support from submitters for action in this area.